rutgerberger/MiniHack/README.md

 ## 🧩 Where to Hack?
 (Extension Points)

-This baseline is intentionally basic.
-Your job is to make it smart!
-Look for `[HACKATHON EXTENSION POINT]` comments in the code:
+Here are some ideas to get started with:

 * **`document_parser.py`:** Add functions to read the `.ipynb` (Jupyter Notebook) files or `.mat` data files in the Course Materials.
 Build a smarter "chunking" algorithm so you don't overwhelm the LLM's context window.
-* **`app.py`:** Instead of loading the *entire* course into the chat context, build a search function (RAG - Retrieval-Augmented Generation) to only pass the most relevant paragraphs to the AI.
+* **`app.py`:** Instead of loading the *entire* course into the chat context, build a search function to only pass the most relevant paragraphs to the AI.
 * **`agent.py`:** Tweak the `system_prompt`.
 Make the agent act as a strict quiz-master, a flashcard generator, or an exam scheduler.

 ## ⚠️ Hackathon Rules

 1. **Empower, Don't Cheat:** Build tools that make students better, not lazier.
 Tools designed solely to solve graded assignments will be disqualified.
 2. **Safety First:** DO NOT use or hardcode University Leiden credentials anywhere.
 Keep your Groq API keys in the `.env` file and out of your scripts.
+Do not push the .env file to your repository!

 Good luck, and may the best Study Agent win! 🍕🏆

-Students can team up with 3-4 people.

 ---